raccooncow/Control-creation-for-MAYA-Joints/README.md

 GitHub Repo: https://github.com/raccooncow/Control-creation-for-MAYA-Joints.git

 ## Description
-This will be a simple code that creates NURBS Circles and Groups that will be parented to joints selected, so that the circles control movement of the joints.
+This will be a simple code that creates NURBS Circles and groups, which will be parented to the selected joints, allowing the circles to control the movement of the joints.
+Copy and paste the code into Maya's script editor, select the joints you want to have controls, and then hit Execute.

 ### Key Features
 NURBS Circles will be created using Python code.